Does The CB2 Receptor Control Inflammatory Disease: IBD, MS, ALS, Alzheimer’s, Arthritis

 Rheumatoid arthritis is an autoimmune disease that affects the joints.
 Risk is partly determined by genetics, specifically by having an R allele.

 One of the hallmark symptoms of rheumatoid arthritis is inflammatory pain.
 A 2011 study on rats found that CBD helped to reduce pain experienced by modifying the way that pain receptors responded to pain.

 Non-alcohol fatty liver disease (NAFLD) is a common condition in obese individuals.
 A review looking at cannabis use in the USA found that there was an inverse association between cannabis use and NAFLD.
 In this review, researchers could not uncover the mechanisms behind the inverse association.

 Overall the investigation of the CB2 receptor in fatty liver disease is premature.
-Studies have shown that giving mice JWH-133 (a CB2 agonist) increased liver triglyceride accumulation and increased insulin resistance in mice fed a high-fat diet over 6 weeks.
+Studies have shown that giving mice JWH-133 (a CB2 agonist) increased liver triglyceride accumulation.
+Studies have also found that insulin resistance increases when researchers feed mice a high-fat diet over 6 weeks.

 Other studies have shown that CB2 Q63R variants are important with regards to the modulation of liver inflammation in obese children.
 So, children with the CB2 genetic variant Q63R are more likely to develop liver damage.

 4. Multiple Sclerosis

 Multiple sclerosis (MS) is an autoimmune disease that affects neurons.
 Research has shown promising evidence for the treatment of mobility in MS patients using cannabis.
 More research is needed, but current research has noted that cannabis with a proportion of CBD:THC greater than 1:1 alleviated muscle spasticity and pain.